Tri-County Educational Center

 Our Ferndale campus is conveniently located in Detroit's nearest northern suburb.
 Serving students in Oakland, Wayne and Macomb Counties, TCEC offers an alternative to traditional education, with online, on-site and blended learning options.
 Offering our students online coursework and on-site teaching and mentoring, TCEC creates an environment where teachers really care and students really learn.

-Every student taking online courses will be loaned a Laptop Computer and Wireless Internet Card.
 Whether you are looking to Recover Credits or Self-Direct your path to your diploma, our online courses enable learning your way.

 - Earn your diploma faster than anywhere else